josepereza/Basic_nodejs_express_mysql/README.md

-Hi,this is bhanu pratap singh.
+<bold>Hi,this is bhanu pratap singh.</bold>

-#I have created web appliaction i.e CRUD operation using NodeJs,ExpressJs,Mysql,EJS(for templating engine).
+I have created web appliaction i.e CRUD operation using NodeJs,ExpressJs,Mysql,EJS(for templating engine).

-#Step to follow to created your first CRUD operation using node.
+Step to follow to created your first CRUD operation using node.

 1.Nodejs has to be installed in your system.